nathanjones4323/apple-watch-data/README.md

 Export your Strong App data by going to the Strong app, clicking on **Profile** ⇨ **Settings** ⇨ **Export Strong Data**.

 This will create a `.csv` file with all of your Strong data.
 Place the contents in the `data` directory.

+### Adding the data to the appropriate directories

 Clone the repoisitory
 ```